olumidedaramola21/bagels/README.md

 ---

 This project is based on on the original "Bagels" game by Al Sweigart.
-Source: https://github.com/asweigart/the-big-book-of-small-python-projects
+The original source code can be found in the book's Github repository: https://github.com/asweigart/the-big-book-of-small-python-projects